Important information for Family Care and Partnership members and others who want information about these programs.

 - Ask for a state fair hearing.

 You can file a grievance with your MCO at any time.
 You must file an appeal, a request for DHS review or a request for fair hearing within 45 days from the date of the action or incident being appealed.
-Within that timeframe, you can choose to use any or all of the three ways listed above to file an appeal.
-You can use these methods together or at different times.
+Within that timeframe, you can file an appeal by choosing any of the three ways listed above.
+However, a state fair hearing is the final level of appeal.
+If you choose a state fair hearing first, you cannot file the same appeal with the MCO.

 The appeal and grievance procedures are detailed in the Member Handbook/Evidence of Coverage.
 The MCO, its providers, or DHS are not permitted to treat you differently because you filed an appeal, grievance, or requested a fair hearing.